tessgi/TessGiWebsite/content/pages/observing/ddt.md

 * a strong scientific justification;
 * a description of the long-term legacy value of the program;
 * a justification for why the request was not submitted during the previous Call for Proposals;
-* a separate target table (does not count toward the 2-page limit; the required format as well as a [template for the target table can be found here](/k2-proposing-targets.html#target-table)).
+* a separate target table (does not count toward the 2-page limit; the required format as well as a [template for the target table can be found here]().

 Beause e-mail may occasionally get lost, you should expect to receive a notification of receipt after submitting your proposal.